dh1tw/dh1tw.de/content/post/2020-01-01-icom-ic7300-ic9700-tx-delay-verified.md

 thumbnailImagePosition: "bottom"
 ---

 Both ICOM radios, the [IC7300](https://icomamerica.com/en/products/amateur/hf/7300/default.aspx) and the [IC9700](https://www.icomamerica.com/en/products/amateur/hf/9700/default.aspx) allow a variable transmission (TX) delay.
-This comes in handy if external peripherals like amplifiers and / or pre-amplifiers are used.
+This comes in handy if external peripherals like amplifiers and/or pre-amplifiers are used.
 These devices often have slow mechanical relays.
 It is good practice to wait until the complete transmission chain is ready before RF is applied.
 Out of curiosity, I measured and verified the adjustable tx delay on both radios.

 <!--more-->

 ## Measurement setup

 For this measurement, the two relevant signals from our radio(s) are `PTT OUT` and `RF`. **The goal is to measure the time delay between the two signals**. `PTT OUT` is used to key external devices like amplifiers.
-The exact name of this signal differs amongst radios and manufactures, but the principle is always the same.
-Basically the radio will pull down the signal to Ground when the radio is keyed. `RF` is the generate Radio Frequency *RF*.
+The exact name of this signal differs amongst radios and manufacturers, but the principle is always the same.
+The radio will pull down the signal to the Ground when the radio is keyed. `RF` is the generate Radio Frequency *RF*.

 {{< figure src="/img/2020/01/tx-delay-measurement-setup.png" caption="Figure 1: Schematic of the TX delay measurement setup" >}}

 Measuring `PTT OUT` is quite simple.
 In the case of the Icom IC9700, the radio already provides a DC voltage on the signal line since `PTT IN` and `PTT OUT` share the same physical connector/pin ([@ICOM WHY???](https://gfycat.com/farsamekinkajou)).
 For the IC7300 we have to add positive DC voltage (inline with a >100k resistor) to simulate an external power amplifier. `PTT OUT` is tracked on `CH1` (yellow trace) of the oscilloscope.

-Probing an `RF` signal can be achieved through different ways.
+Probing an `RF` signal can be achieved in different ways.
 Since I have a 60dB / 100W attenuator, I choose to connect the radios `RF OUT` through the attenuator to the oscilloscope.
 Since my [Rigol DS1054Z](https://www.rigol.eu/products/digital-oscilloscopes/1000z/) only has High Impedance inputs, I terminated the coax with a 2W / 50 Ohms resistor.
 The `RF` signal is tracked on `CH2` (blue trace) of the oscilloscope.

 As for the radio, the transmitter was put into `CW` and keyed a morse key.